sarvex/AQUARMOURY/Wraith/README.md

 ![Non Targeted](https://github.com/slaeryan/AQUARMOURY/blob/master/Wraith/Screenshots/non-targeted.PNG "Non Targeted")

 ### Detection of Injection/C2 payload - `"Advanced Bird" APC Injection`
-Part of the motivation behind using a loader is **to deliver the payload into the address space of a legitimate, signed and trusted process from where the beaconing network activity is not going to be flagged.** This is achieved using Process Injection.
+Part of the motivation behind using a loader is **to deliver the payload into the address space of a legitimate, signed and trusted process from where the beaconing network activity is not going to be flagged.** One of the ways to achieve this is using Process Injection.

-We have chosen to use a variant of the [Early Bird APC Injection](https://www.ired.team/offensive-security/code-injection-process-injection/early-bird-apc-queue-code-injection) technique because we prioritise a more functional and stable technique over some exotic ROP-based injection containing over 200+ lines of code which is eventually going to get burned :)
+We have chosen to use a variant of the [Early Bird APC Injection](https://www.ired.team/offensive-security/code-injection-process-injection/early-bird-apc-queue-code-injection) technique(playfully dubbed "Advanced-Bird" lol!) because we prioritise a more functional and stable technique over some exotic ROP-based injection containing over 200+ lines of code which is eventually going to get burned :)

 This technique in its base form relies on spawning a "trusted" sacrificial process in a suspended state, allocating memory/writing the payload to the target process and finally queuing an APC routine to the primary suspended thread pointing to the shellcode before resuming the thread to execute our malcode.